 Getting to/from the Airport:

-In the unlikely event that you can't take the train, public bus 208 makes the same journey once an hour, while bus 252 runs between the airport and 'Os.
+Also be aware that not all buses departing from the airport back to Kraków are direct.
+Bus 208 makes the same journey once an hour, while bus 252 runs between the airport and 'Os.
 Podwawelskie' every 30mins with central stops at Cracovia Błonia, Jubilat and ICE.
 Night bus 902 also makes the trip from the airport to the main station with hourly departures beginning at 23:25.
-Bus is the cheaper option, but the journey takes 35-45mins depending on traffic.
-Buy a 4/2zł single journey fare from the ticket machine at the bus-stop or on-board the bus.
-Upon leaving Terminal 1, you'll find the bus stop to your right.
-Exact bus times and routes can be checked online at mpk.krakow.pl or krakow.jakdojade.pl.
+These regular commuter buses all make stops, adding an extra 10mins to the trip, and require a 4/2zł single journey fare, which can be bought from the ticket machine at the bus-stop or on-board the bus.
+All leave from directly outside the terminal and exact bus times and routes can be checked online at mpk.krakow.pl or krakow.jakdojade.pl.